At a glance

 Citations

 - IARC Monographs Volume 60 (1994).
 Propylene oxide — Group 2B (possibly carcinogenic to humans).
-Peer-reviewed
+Regulatory

 - NTP.
 15th Report on Carcinogens — Propylene oxide (reasonably anticipated to be a human carcinogen).
 Regulatory